Moment Conditions for Dynamic Panel Logit Models with Fixed Effects: Identification

-\subsection{Identification}
+The methods described in this paper can also be applied to dynamic panel data versions of other ``textbook'' logit models.
+In particular, \cite {honore2021dynamic} use the procedure outlined in Section \ref{Sec: Strategy for exploring and using such moment conditions} to find moment conditions for dynamic panel data {\it ordered} logit models, and \cite{Dano2023arXiv} shows how to obtain moment conditions for dynamic panel data {\it multinomial} logit models.

+\section{Identification}

-This section shows that our moment conditions for the panel logit AR(1) model can be used to uniquely identify the parameters $\beta $ and $\gamma $ under appropriate support conditions on the regressor $X$.
+This section shows that the moment conditions for the panel logit AR(1) model in Lemma~\ref{lemma:moments_p1T3} can be used to uniquely identify the parameters $\beta $ and $\gamma $ under appropriate support conditions on the regressor $X$.
 The following technical lemma turns out to be very useful in showing this.

 \begin{lemma} Let $K \in \mathbb{N}_0$.
 For every $s = (s_1,\ldots,s_K) \in \{-,+\}^K$ let $g_s : \mathbb{R}^{K} \times \mathbb{R} \rightarrow \mathbb{R}$ be a continuous function such that for all $ (\beta,\gamma) \in \mathbb{R}^{K} \times \mathbb{R} $ we have